Jump to content

 It is essential to capture all relevant information.
 Your documentation should include the following key elements:

-2. Input: What you fed into the model.
+2. Input: What you fed into the model (your prompts)

 3. Output: What the model responded with.